.

 The minister said the budget, the second largest after Bangkok, was for the development of education, transport, tourism and irrigation systems in the province.

 The march began about 1pm from the protesters' base at Grand Waroros Palace hotel in Chiang Mai.
 About 1,000 police were deployed to maintain order and to prevent the demonstrators from storming into the university.
+(Hobby: They never even looked like attempting to storm the Uni)

 Police using loud hailers asked the red-shirts to comply with the rule of law and return home, but they did not.
 The red-shirts tried to force their way through the police lines to go the meeting hall, but they failed.
+(Hobby: IMO, that's a lie)

 After being pressured by police for more than half an hour, the red-shirted supporters of Kon Rak Chiang Mai (People Who Love Chiang Mai) 51 group dispersed and the regrouped at the Grand Waroros Palace hotel.